Airlanding School India

 Due to the lack of aircraft, the Gurkhas were trained to drop deep behind enemy lines before making a getaway on foot over hundreds of miles.
 There was a large amount of ground training, including endurance marches of up to 50 miles.
 The Gurkhas were taken around waterworks and power stations in Delhi to be taught how to sabotage the enemy’s power and infrastructure, and were originally seen as a disruption force.
 In the early days Gurkhas would also jump out of hired lorries to simulate a real drop.

 Reaching Dinjan airfield in Assam on June 24, the Gurkhas were delayed by bad weather for over a week; the monsoon season had already begun.
 They eventually took off at 1615 hours on July 3.
 After contact was lost with the paratroopers in the remote jungles of Burma, Major Hopkinson from the 152 Battalion was sent on a flight over Fort Hertz on August 12.
 He was relieved to see that the Gurkhas had captured the Fort, although they were skeletal in appearance and in desperate need of food.
-Hopkinson refuelled and returned with food promptly.
-The next day, more Gurkhas dropped on the Fort as part of Operation Firepump and helped repair its walls.
-After marching for days through the jungle without food, three Gurkhas received the Indian Distinguished Service Medal for their efforts.
-A more complete account of the Operation can be found on the page of Captain Roberts, who was awarded the Military Cross.
+Hopkinson refuelled and returned with supplies promptly.
+After marching for days through the jungle without sustinence, three Gurkhas received the Indian Distinguished Service Medal for their efforts.
+The next day more Gurkhas, who were under the command of Captain G.E.C.
+Newland, dropped on the Fort as part of Operation Firepump and helped repair its walls.
+A more complete account of Operation Puddle can be found on the page of Captain Roberts, who was awarded the Military Cross.

 In September 1943, Boy Browning visited the Battalion with designs to reform it into a new Division.
 During his visit, the Hindu festival of Dussehra was approaching, and the 153rd Battalion gave a performance of Nepalese dances.
 Browning himself joined in by performing some Cossack dancing.